pra-navi/tp/docs/UserGuide.md

 [Back to Table of Contents](#table-of-contents)

-You can extend your search with keywords so that you can locate any person or task with at least one matching tag.
+You can extend your search with keywords, so that you can locate any person or task with at least one matching tag.

 <h4>Format:</h4>